101 Cooking For Two

 US Customary - Convert to Metric

-• 2 sirloin steaks - about 8 oz and 1 inch thick each
+• 2 sirloin steaks - 6 to 8 oz and 1 inch thick each

-• Salt and Pepper to test - or seasoning of choice.
+• salt and pepper to taste - or seasoning of choice.

 • 2 tablespoons Worcestershire sauce